Italian Meat Sauce

 This post may contain affiliate links.
 Read our disclosure policy.

-Italian meat sauce simmered for several hours with San Marzano tomatoes, ground beef, and sweet Italian sausage.
-It’s a hearty and rich sauce perfect for serving with pasta, layering into lasagnas, or adding to your favorite Italian dishes!
+Italian meat sauce simmered for several hours with sweet tomatoes, red wine, ground beef, and spicy Italian sausage.
+It’s a hearty and rich sauce with a robust flavor perfect for serving with pasta, layering into lasagnas, or adding to your favorite Italian dishes!

 Italian meat sauce is an essential part of many Italian dishes!

-It’s a red sauce made with San Marzano tomatoes, ground beef, and sausage (you can also use pork or veal), and some aromatics to flavor the sauce.
+In this red sauce, you’ll find sweet Italian tomatoes, ground beef, sausage, red wine, and some aromatics to flavor the sauce.
 The tomatoes and meat are simmered for several hours to achieve a rich and naturally sweet tomato sauce with deep flavor.
 The meat adds protein, making it perfect for your favorite dishes that need more heartiness!

 Recipe Highlights